Fresh Basil Lemonade

 At the end of the day though, I’m probably going to give at least half of them away and still be left with more than I know what to do with.

-Anyway, one actually useful way I started using these bad boys is to transport drinks during picnics and stuff.
+Anyway, one actually useful way I started using these bad boys is to transport drinks like this Fresh Basil Lemonade during picnics and stuff.
 Basically, you can mix up individual drinks and slap on the lids and then keep them chilled in a cooler until needed.
 Of course, you could put almost any drink in these and it if happened to have booze in it, that would probably be okay.

 1) Add sugar and water in a medium pot along with basil and lemon rind.